brucemcpherson/cJobject/libraries/usefulStuff_vba.md

 ## VBA Module: **[usefulStuff](/libraries/usefulStuff.vba "source is here")**
 ### Type: StdModule

-This procedure list for repo (cJobject) was automatically created on 10/04/2015 13:57:59 by VBAGit.
+This procedure list for repo (cJobject) was automatically created on 5/11/2015 9:56:43 AM by VBAGit.
 For more information see the [desktop liberation site](http://ramblings.mcpher.com/Home/excelquirks/drivesdk/gettinggithubready "desktop liberation")

 Below is a section for each procedure in usefulStuff